apache-spark-on-k8s/kubernetes-HDFS/charts/hdfs-datanode-k8s/README.md

 `Datanodes` are using `hostNetwork` to register to `namenode` using physical IPs.

-Note they run under the `kube-system` namespace.
+Note they run under the `default` namespace.

 ###Credits